wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 and then the order of property values in a feature.

 The order of namespaces is defined by `default-priorities.namespace`.
 The order of features in a namespace is initially defined by
 `default-priorities.feature`.
-Features not listed in `default-priorities.feature` are appended from their order in the variant provider output.
+Features not listed in `default-priorities.feature` are appended in the order they are returned by the variant provider plugin.
 Similarly, the order of property values in a feature is defined by their order in `default-priorities.property`, missing properties are appended from their order in the variant provider output.

 A variant wheel has a higher priority than another variant wheel if its most important property is more important than